 - Look at fellow entrepreneurs and businesses and see who is open to collaborating in the new year.
 These are potential partners.
 However, also research potential companies to avoid working with.

-Reflect on the previous year – what worked for your business, what didn’t work?
-Do analysis on your finances and what you wanted to achieve – are you on track with your budgeted income, cost of sales, expenses?
+- Reflect on the previous year – what worked for your business, what didn’t work?
+Do analysis on your finances and what you wanted to achieve – are you on track with your budgeted income, cost of sales, and expenses?

-– Think about your business with current suppliers.
-What needs to change for the following year with regards to suppliers?
+- Think about your business with current suppliers.
+What needs to change for the following year with regard to suppliers?
 Consider negotiating with suppliers for the new year.
 You can get a better rate.

 - Think about your customer’s needs – have they changed?
 Are you keeping up with their changed needs?
 What can you add to your products or services?
 What service or product do you need to stop?